Xenoveritas/jsvsynth/README.md

 over variables in AviSynth.
 (The primary reason is that the AviSynth API offers absolutely no way to pull the list of variables in any case.)

+Another weird caveat is passing functions back to AviSynth.
+With most values, you can actually use the evaluation of the JavaScript block:

+    Subtitle(BlankClip(), String(JavaScript("12 + 30")))

+However, you can't pass functions back in this fashion, as this doesn't make sense in AviSynth: functions aren't "variables" per se, they're instead in a separate (of sorts) namespace.
+(If you do write a bit of JavaScript that evaluates to a function, the result will be the function converted to a string.)

+This doesn't mean you can't use JavaScript functions from AviSynth: you just have to "export" them using the AviSynth object:

+    JavaScript("""
+      avisynth.fromjs = function(str) {
+        return "Hello " + str.substring(0,1).toUpperCase() + str.substring(1);
+      }
+    """)
+    Subtitle(BlankClip(), FromJS("world"))

+Note that (at present) there's no way to specify a function's signature or to accept named arguments from AviSynth (as those rely on a signature).

+Another caveat with this is that using functions in this way will (potentially) leak memory: these functions are bound to the AviSynth environment and can never be collected while the script runs.
+(I don't think this is any real practical concern, but it's worth noting somewhere.)
+Theoretically everything should be collected when AviSynth shuts down, but I haven't verified this.

+### Animating With JavaScript

+It may be tempting to write a JavaScript function within an AviSynth function and use that within `Animate`. **Don't do that.** The JavaScript function will be recompiled every single frame and you won't get any of the speed advantages of V8's JIT.

+Instead, use the above method of exporting functions and animate that way:

+    JavaScript("""
+      avisynth.animfun = function(clip, str, y) {
+        return avisynth.Subtitle(clip, str, {y:y});
+      }
+    """)
+    c = BlankClip()
+    Animate(0, 50, "animfun", c,"Scrolling",0, c,"Scrolling",50)

 Building the Plugin
 -------------------